dzcode-io/dzcode.io/README.md

 ### Fix Typos, or Edit existing Article

 If you find a typo in any Article, or you find something that needs to be edited, please let us know, by applying the necessary modification, then create a [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) against master branch, and we will review it along with the article's author, then merge it.

+### Add Your Own Project

+Projects on dzCode.io are found under the folder [`data/projects`](https://github.com/dzcode-io/dzcode.io/tree/master/data/projects).

+To add new project let's say "Awesome New Project", simply do the following:

+- Create a new folder `Awesome_New_Project` under `data/projects`
+- Add `info.json` , a json file containing info about your project, like **title**, **description** etc..., see [this file](https://github.com/dzcode-io/dzcode.io/tree/master/data/projects/Project_1/info.json) as an example.
+- Lastly, to make your project visible, modify the content of [`data/projects/list.json`](https://github.com/dzcode-io/dzcode.io/blob/master/data/projects/list.json) and add your project's folder name `Awesome_New_Project` inside the `"items": []` array.

+To test and see your project locally, make sure to [you are all set](#get-started), after you run dzCode locally go to http://localhost:8080/Projects/Awesome_New_Project, you will see your project, and you can continue editing from there, once you are happy with the result, create a [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) against master branch, and we will be happy to merge it 😃.

 ## License